-Big Tam – aka Neil Love – of the ‘Swally lost his long fight against cancer in the early hours of this morning.
+Big Tam – aka Neil Love from the Airdre team – lost his long fight against cancer in the early hours of 28th November 2009.
 He had been fighting it for almost two years, and kept going when many others would have thrown in the towel.

 He lived and breathed football, obviously Airdrie and Scotland in particular, and despite being bed ridden for the last 5 or 6 months, still managed to get to a couple of games this year against the advice of nurses and doctors.

 He had been with the Swally pretty much since we formed 9 years ago, and was everything that the IFA is about.
 Like many Saturday morning players, he came with a chequered history (!), and was always prone to the odd scrap or too, but would always come away smiling and shaking hands.
 Grammy from Ayr, Paul Karlsen from his Dumbarton days, and Kaino from Aberdeen will all remember him fondly I’m sure.

 From my point of view as team organiser, he would be a rock when I was getting fed up and struggling to get responses from folk.
 I was easily ignorable, but at 6ft4, big Tam seemed to get responses from most folk.
 In saying that, he was always late – despite always telling everyone else to get there on time to get organised.
 This always caused havoc and meant we kicked off late…..not because he was an invaluable team member, but at 6ft4, he was the only one who could put the nets up!